rayanepvr/TripAdvisor-s-scraper/README.md

 ./server
 ```

-Now open the front directory with your favorite IDE and install the dependencies listed inside the package.json file and then do the following commands
+Now open the front directory with your favorite IDE and install the dependencies listed inside the package.json file.

+### IMPORTANT

+Go to front/node_modules/@zeit/next-css/
+Open css-loader-config.js with a text editor and comment the line 76

+minimize: !dev, become //minimize: !dev,

+That's it you're ready to go !

+Do thoses commands
 ```
 yarn build
 yarn run